dshieble/dshieble.github.io/_posts/2015-02-15-regression-mistakes.md

 Some examples include:
 * A system that external users query to estimate the value of their illiquid assets.
 It is more important that this system to generates reasonably good predictions 99% of the time than that it never makes a massive mistake.
 * A high frequency trading system that estimates the potential return of diferent strategies and executes the optimal strategy automatically.
 A single massive mistake can bankrupt the trading firm, so it is critical that this never happens.
-* A recommendation system that predicts the ratings that users would assign to each items, chooses the top N items, and then displays them to the user.
-The most costly kind of mistake for this system is to fail to place a single high rating item in that top N. It is entirely unimportant if the system consistently predicts that users will assign a much larger/smaller rating than they actually do as long as they are consistent.
+* A recommendation system that ranks items by their predicted user rating.
+It is entirely unimportant if the system consistently predicts that users will assign a much larger/smaller rating than they actually do as long as errors are consistent.

 There are a few metrics that are quite common to use in practice